jclouds/legacy-jclouds/README.txt

   // these nodes will be accessible via ssh when the call returns nodes = client.runNodesWithTag("mycluster", 2, template);

+Compute Example (Clojure):
+  (use 'org.jclouds.compute)

+  ; create a compute service using ssh and log4j extensions (def compute
+    (compute-service "terremark" "user" "password" :ssh :log4j))

+  ; use the default node template and launch a couple nodes ; these will have your ~/.ssh/id_rsa.pub authorized when complete (with-compute-service [compute]
+    (run-nodes "mycluster" 2))

 Downloads:
   * distribution zip: http://jclouds.googlecode.com/files/jclouds-1.0-beta-5.zip